Kingxukai/linux/Documentation/arch/x86/iommu.rst

 AMD Boot Messages
 ^^^^^^^^^^^^^^^^^

-Something like this gets printed indicating presence of the IOMMU:
+Something like this gets printed indicating presence of the woke IOMMU:

 ::